Automatic Dependent Surveillance–Broadcast: Satellite (space-based) ADS-B collection

 The system only receives ADS-B on aircraft broadcasting on the 1090 MHz frequency.
-This limits the system generally to airliners and business aircraft, despite the fact that small aircraft are frequently off radar due to mountains blocking the signal at low altitudes.
-The system could be compromised by smaller, private aircraft with exclusively belly mounted ADS-B antennas, due to the aircraft hull blocking the signal.
+This limits the system generally to airliners and business aircraft, despite the fact that small aircraft are frequently off the radar due to mountains blocking the signal at low altitudes.
+The system could be compromised by smaller, private aircraft with exclusive belly-mounted ADS-B antennas, due to the aircraft fuselage blocking the signal.

 The rationale for using the Iridium satellite network for this new capability was due to: